 In 2013, the FDA approved a once-a-day pill with minimal side effects capable of curing hepatitis C (HCV), a life-threatening viral infection affecting 2.4 million Americans.
 But the pill came with a hefty price tag, meaning few patients could afford the drug and few insurers covered it.
-Now in 2020, market competition has driven prices down, but treatment is still too costly for many: Only one in 7 Americans diagnosed with HCV in the highest risk group has been cured, according to a 2018 study.
+Today, market competition has driven prices down but treatment is still too costly for many: Only one in 7 Americans diagnosed with HCV in the highest risk group has been cured, according to a recent study.
 If you’re looking for affordable access to these meds, read on.

 Finding the Right Doctor

 An HCV specialist often has a dedicated staff to navigate the complex maze of prior authorizations and other hurdles to accessing meds.
 But it’s getting easier for your primary-care doctor to help, too.
 “The American Association for the Study of Liver Diseases created a simplified one-page set of guidelines for primary-care doctors to treat HCV,” says Paul J Pockros, M.D., director of clinical research at Scripps Clinic in San Diego.
 No matter who you see, treatment coverage will vary depending on your insurance type.
 Here’s what you need to know:

 When these drugs were initially approved, most private insurance plans wouldn’t pay for the medication unless patients were very sick, nor would they cover patients who used drugs or alcohol.
 Now, companies have largely lifted those discriminatory practices.
 “The challenges for coverage differ by state, but generally, people with private health insurance today are able to see a clinician to have the required bloodwork and liver staging done,” says Lauren Canary, director of the National Viral Hepatitis Roundtable (NVHR) in Washington, DC.